Comprehensive Brake Inspection And Maintenance Tips

 5. Check Brakes

-The braking component assessment is important for ensuring your vehicle’s brakes are up to safety standards.
-Technicians will carefully inspect all braking system components, from removing the brake drums to comparing them to manufacturer specifications and conducting a series of detailed inspections for further damage or abnormal wear and tear.
+The braking component assessment ensures your vehicle’s brakes are up to safety standards.
+Technicians will carefully inspect all braking system components, from removing the brake drums to comparing them to manufacturer specifications and conducting detailed inspections for further damage or abnormal wear and tear.

 They will examine wheel cylinders, pins, springs, washers, pads, backing plates, and primary and secondary brake shoes.
 Furthermore, they will inspect the e-brake and ensure the brake self-adjusting mechanisms function properly.